 Click here for PDF version.

-The goal of this article is to provide a comprehensive checklist of information to consider prior to filing a tax return.
-This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+The goal of this article is to provide a comprehensive checklist of information to consider prior to moving out of the U.S. or moving to the U.S. and selling or renting out your principal residence, and how to handle this when filing a tax return.
+This article is not designed to teach you the technical competence required to perform self compliance; however, it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

 Exclusion rules on Sale of a Principal Residence:

-Under IRC Sec 121- Exclusion of Gain from Sale of Principal Residence- If the home is your “main home” or principal residence (defined by facts and circumstances test- where you live, where you spend most of your time, similar to domicile..) in the five year window prior to sale you must have: 1) owned and 2) used or lived in the home for at least two years = 24 months = 730 days for both spouses to qualify for the $250,000 per spouse gain exclusion.
+Under IRC Sec 121- Exclusion of Gain from Sale of Principal Residence- If the home is your “main home” or principal residence (defined by facts and circumstances test- where you live, where you spend most of your time, similar to domicile) in the five year window prior to sale you must have: 1) owned and 2) used or lived in the home for at least two years = 24 months = 730 days for both spouses to qualify for the $250,000 per spouse exclusion of gain.

 The two years for the owned and use test do not have to be the same two years within the five years prior to sale.
 Further the determination of “main home” is made on an annual basis, such that there may be multiple “main home” determinations in any five-year window.